jeremiah-k/mmrelay-wiki/Community-Plugin-List.md

 ## Contributing

-If you're interested in contributing, check out the [Community Plugin Development Guide](Community-Plugin-Development-Guide).
+If you're interested in contributing, check out the [Plugin Development Guide](Plugin-Development-Guide).
 We'd be happy to list your plugin here!